Back in 2013, I began affiliate marketing in a fairly big way.

 But if you ‘niche down’ that topic into something more specific, like ‘software for beauty salons’, you have a better chance of creating content that attracts and helps an audience.

 One tip is; be aware of the process you take when you next research a purchase.
-You’ll end up typing some ultra-specific search phrases into Google, as you hunt down detailed information from niche websites to help you make a decision.
+You’ll end up typing some ultra-specific search phrases into Google, as you hunt down detailed information from niche sites to help you make a decision.

 This is precisely the kind of content you should aim to create for your affiliate marketing business.
 Content that helps a shopper decide on a purchase they want to make.